Fish49/FishWeb/README.md

 the default for both is top-left, which means that by default, the box will snugly fit in the top-left corner of its parent.
 examples:
 ![image](/readmefiles/alignment-examples.png)

+### Style Format
+you can give styles a priority, f meaning first, l meaning last, and everthing goes in between. processed in order: 1f, f, -1f, 1, 0, -1, 1l, l, -1l